HypeCheck

 Absorption & Bioavailability

-Unknown from provided studies — oral absorption is assumed based on clinical use in pediatric trials, but no pharmacokinetic data was provided in the reviewed papers.
+Unknown from provided studies — oral absorption in pediatric trials was assumed adequate, but no pharmacokinetic data was reported in the provided abstracts.

 Red Flags to Watch For